svalinn/DAGMC/README.rst

      make -f doc-src/Makefile gh-pages

-in the top-level directory of source.
+in the top-level directory of `master`.

-Once the rendered documentation has been pushed to GitHub, the source branch needs to be merged back into master.
+Once the rendered documentation has been pushed to GitHub, the `update_docs` branch needs to be merged back into master.
 This can be done by running::

-	git merge source
+	git merge update_docs
-	git branch -d source
+	git branch -d update_docs